abaddon/POC_DDD_ddmandate/README.md

  - [EventStorming](https://www.eventstorming.com/)  to help me to discover the domain and then define the logic on the paper
  - [Domain Driven Design](https://martinfowler.com/tags/domain%20driven%20design.html), it's the approach that I want to follow to manage the business logic and its information
- - [Hexagonal_architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)) as architectural pattern to organise all the components of the services
+ - [Hexagonal_architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)) an architectural pattern to organise all the application components.
+This architecture put the Domain model in the center of the application an it works pretty well with a DDD approach.

 The main goals that I want to achive are: